Arthur Grace: Published work and collections

 Grace published his first book Choose Me: Portraits of a Presidential Race in 1989, which detailed the 1988 Presidential election cycle through a series of photographs collected while he worked at Newsweek.
 His second book, Comedians, profiled prominent comedians through a series of intimate photographs and interviews, which was released to positive reviews in 1991.
 His next work was a profile of state fairs aptly titled State Fairs, which was published in 2006 and featured images culled from his travels around the country.
 Following advice from Elliott Erwitt who encouraged him to revisit his early work, Grace published America 101 in 2012, which provided "a visual crash course on what Americans are like" according to one critic and was praised by reviewers.
 His 2016 book Robin Williams: A Singular Portrait, 1986–2002 received positive reviews from critics.
 It focused singularly on Robin Williams, with whom Grace shared a decades-long friendship and working relationship.
 In 2022, Grace released his most recent book, Communism(s): A Cold War Album.
 It received positive coverage in the New York Times, Washington Post, and the Times of London.

 In addition to his published work, Grace's photography has appeared in exhibits in Europe and the United States, including solo shows at the International Center of Photography in 1992 and the High Museum of Art in 2012.
 The National Portrait Gallery has displayed his photographs of comedian George Carlin on its Recognize Wall and Senator Bob Dole in its exhibition The Struggle for Justice.
+In 2026, Grace’s photographs of a miner’s strike in West Virginia in 1977 were exhibited in a major retrospective show at the National Gallery of Art titled Beneath the Surface: Mining and American Photography.
 His work is in the permanent collections at the J. Paul Getty Museum, the National Portrait Gallery, the International Center of Photography, the High Museum of Art, the Minneapolis Institute of Art and the National Museum of American History, among others.
 In 2006, he donated his color photojournalism archives to the Briscoe Center for American History at the University of Texas at Austin.